chrishaef/Hessenbot/README.md

-# Fork from SpudGunmans BBS Bot for Mesh Hessen (GermnayI
+# Fork from SpudGunmans BBS Bot for Mesh Hessen (Germany)
 # Mesh Bot for Network Testing and BBS Activities

 Welcome to the Mesh Bot project!
 This feature-rich bot is designed to enhance your [Meshtastic](https://meshtastic.org/docs/introduction/) network experience with a variety of powerful tools and fun features, connectivity and utility through text-based message delivery.
 Whether you're looking to perform network tests, send messages, or even play games, [mesh_bot.py](mesh_bot.py) has you covered.